Disclosing an MS Diagnosis

 Talking to Your Kids About an MS Diagnosis

-Recently in an emotional interview with Robin Roberts on ABC News, Actress Selma Blair opened up about her MS diagnosis and sharing the news with her 7 year-old son.
+Recently in an emotional interview with Robin Roberts on ABC News, Actress Selma Blair opened up about her multiple sclerosis (MS) diagnosis and sharing the news with her 7-year-old son.

 “Ever since my son was born, I was in an MS flareup and I didn’t know it.”
 Blair describes reaching a point of such severe fatigue that she would drop her son off at school and pull over a mile later to nap before she could drive home.
 When asked if it was difficult to share the news with her son once diagnosed, Blair said not at all.